rampatra/JavaNotes/_posts/2015-05-29-overriding.md

 Reimplementing the inherited method from the parent class in the child class is called __Overriding in Java__.

-There are certain __rules for overriding__, in the below code we will point out all of the rules:
+There are certain __rules for overriding__, the below code points out all of the rules:

 {% highlight java linenos %}